Parkinson's Institute and Clinical Center Seeks Neurologist (San Francisco, CA, USA)

 To apply for the Assistant/Associate Professor, tenure-eligible position, visit https://jobs.virginia.edu and search on Posting Number 0613206.
 Complete a Candidate Profile online, attach a cover letter, curriculum vitae, and contact information for three references.

 To apply for the Associate Professor/Professor, tenured position, visit https://jobs.virginia.edu and search on Posting Number 0613207.
 Complete a Candidate Profile online, attach a cover letter, curriculum vitae, and contact information for three references.
 Position will remain open until filled.
-For additional information about the position, please e-mail Madaline Harrison, MD, or call +1 434-924-5568.
+For additional information about the position, please call +1 434-924-5568.

-For questions regarding the application process, please e-mail Keith Johnson or call +1 434-243-3990.
+For questions regarding the application process, please call +1 434-243-3990.
 The University of Virginia is an affirmative action/equal opportunity employer committed to diversity, equity, and inclusiveness.

 Healthcare Group (Chicago, IL, USA) Seeks Movement Disorders Neurologist